georgebrock/talks/sleeping-with-the-enemy/proposal.markdown

 ## Speaker bio

-George Brocklehurst builds Rails apps for thoughtbot in Stockholm.
-Sometimes he misses Django.
-Before that he was a Django developer who missed Rails sometimes.
+George Brocklehurst is a Rails developer who misses working with Django sometimes.
+Before that he was a Django developer who missed working with Rails sometimes.
+George works for thoughtbot in Stockholm.